Sylvain Salnave: Early life and career

 Salnave, a light-skinned mulatto, was born in Cap-Haïtien in 1827.
 He enlisted in the Haitian Army in 1850.
 He was captain of cavalry when Fabre Geffrard overthrew Faustin Soulouque in January 1859, and was rewarded for his aid with the rank of major.
-In 1861 Salnave was bitter in his denunciation of Geffrard for what he called Geffrard's subserviency in the matter of the occupation of the Dominican territory by Spain.
+In 1861, Salnave was bitter in his denunciation of Geffrard for what he called Geffrard's subserviency in the matter of the Spanish regime in neighboring Dominican Republic.
 Geffrard, whose popularity began to decline, was powerless to punish Salnave.
 Salnave promoted and encouraged frequent insurrections on the borders, and in 1864 he abetted an insurrection in the northern part of Haiti, but the movement was put down with the aid of the Spanish.
 In July 1866, Salnave led a new uprising at Gonaïves.
 Although he was again defeated, the revolt continued to increase.
-Geffrard resigned the presidency on March 13, 1867 and left for Jamaica, where he spent the remainder of his life.
+Geffrard resigned the presidency on March 13, 1867, and left for Jamaica, where he spent the remainder of his life.